browserengineering/book/book/visual-effects.md

 Background images
 =================

-Now let's add our first visual effect: background images.
-A background image is specified in css via the `background-image` CSS property.
+Let's add support for background images.
+A background image is specified in CSS via the `background-image` CSS property.
 Its full syntax has [many options][background-image], so let's just implement a simple version of it.
 We'll support the `background-image: url("relative-url")` syntax, which says to draw an image as the background of an element, with the given relative